JImmyJImmy0/blackjack-project/README.md

-Technologies used: HTML, CSS, and Javascript.
+Technologies used: HTML, CSS, and Javascript.  -->

+# Blackjack

+## Why Blackjack?
+text